 This is one holiday we won't ever forget!!!

-So here's what everyone's asking right now… How much is it to hire a yacht and sail the Whitsundays?
+So here's what everyone's asking right now… How much is it to hire a sailing catamaran in the Whitsundays?

 Our trip was $6500 and we sailed a yacht called Angelique